Giovanni Lista: Contributions to art criticism

 In 1983 at the Italian Cultural Institute, Hôtel Galliffet, in Paris, he organised The Futuristic Book exhibition, which revealed the extent of Futurist innovations in the areas of books-as-objects, books-as-typography, books-as-theatre, books-as-machines, graphic compositions, words-in-freedom plates, picture poetry.

 In 1985 he published Futurism, a synthesis in which he rejects the "Second Futurism" formula used in Italy to define the period following Boccioni's death.
 He proposes a historiographic classification by decade of the different studies on the Futuristic movement: beginning with Plastic Dynamism for the first decade, then continuing with "Mechanical Art" for the 1920s and the "Aeroaesthetics" of the 1930s.
 Next, he expanded on the poetics of Mechanical Art by publishing an essay on Vinicio Paladini, its originator.

 In 1989, he explored the osmosis between the plastic arts and the theatre in all the phases of Futurist practises relating to the theatre with the essay "The Futuristic Scene".

 In 1994 he devoted a biographical essay to Loie Fuller in which he analysed multimedia dance as an anticipation of the Futurist aesthetics of this movement.
 He also directed the film montage Loie Fuller and Her Imitators, which revealed Fuller's breadth and originality.
 That same year he also published an essay on sculptor Medardo Rosso, and assembled his theoretical writings on Impressionist sculpture.

 In 1997, in the book The Modern Stage: World Encyclopaedia of the Performing Arts in the Second Half of the Twentieth Century (1945–1995), he investigates the different visual forms of scenic creation within the contemporary culture of imagery going beyond the dramatic text.
 In addition to traditional categories, such as opera, ballet, dance, circus and puppet shows, he lists the newer expressions of multimedia entertainment, dance theatre and artist's theatre.

 In 2001 he tackled the study of Futurist cinema and advanced its discovery by organising three major retrospectives (Rovereto, Barcelona, Paris, 2001–2009).
 That same year, he published the book Futurism: Creation and Avant-garde, in which he considers Futurism to be the highest manifestation of an identity Kunstwollen, which has fertilised and nourished modern Italian art since the country's national unity was achieved.

 In 2003, he published the book The Black Sperm (in Italian), which raises major questions on the deep connection between Eros and writing.

 In 2005 he published the essay "Libertine and Libertarian", showing, beyond the protean character of Dadaism, the philosophical libertine outlook as an ideological source of Dada.

-In 2009 he orgasmed the retrospective exhibit celebrating the one-hundredth anniversary of the creation of the Futuristic movement in Milan.
+In 2009 he organised the retrospective exhibit celebrating the one-hundredth anniversary of the creation of the Futuristic movement in Milan.
 He took up his previous historiographic systematisation of Futurism, stressing its activist model, research in progress and the poetics of an ephemeralisation of art.